The Age of Incorrect Information: A New Performance Metric for Status Updates

 To proceed with the proof, we first formulate the general balance equation at state $1$ which leads to $\pi_1(n)=(N-1)p_t\pi_0(n)$.
-Afterwards, we provide the general balance equations at states $k$, with $2\leq k\leq n$:
+Afterward, we provide the general balance equations at states $k$, with $2\leq k\leq n$:

-By noting the aforementioned results, along with those on $\pi_1(n)$, and by carrying on with a forward induction, the results of (\ref{pik}) can be found.
+By noting the results above, along with those on $\pi_1(n)$, and by carrying on with a forward induction, the results of (\ref{pik}) can be found.
 Next, we formulate the balance equations at states $k$, with $k\geq n+1$:

 By using the above results, and those of (\ref{pik}), and by proceeding with a forward induction, we can find the equations in (\ref{pin}).
 Lastly, we make use of the following fundamental equality:

 By replacing $\pi_k(n)$ with their values in (\ref{sumequal1}) and by noting the following series results: